MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example creates the XML version for this string, which contains a JSON object:
+This example creates the XML version for a string, which contains a JSON object:

 `xml(json('{ \"name\": \"Sophia Owen\" }'))`